kkarnatak/Udacity_ND_Self_Driving_Car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The list of hyperparameters is as below:

 - epochs: I started with 10 epochs, but trained my final network using 100.
-- batch_size: I used 100 and 128 value for this.
-128 seemed to give better result.
+- batch_size: I used 128 value for this.
+Although, I used small values like 32 and 64 as well when I added more layers in the network and the total number of parameters was too high and was leading to out of memory issues.
 - learning_rate: Initially, I tried the default learning rate of Adam optimizer.
 However, later, I used 0.003 along with exponential decay.
 Ideally, Adam doesnt need this, however, I tried it for fun and it made very slight improvement so I decided to keep it.
 - exponential decay: 0.9999
 - beta: I used it to tune the cross entropy cross.
 It helps to control by how much amount you want to push the large weights.